lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 -----------------------------------
 1.Install UF2 Firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When you initially connect the Raspberry Pi Pico W or hold down the BOOTSEL button while inserting it, you’ll see the device showing up as a drive without being assigned a COM port.
+When you initially connect the Raspberry Pi Pico W or hold down the BOOTSEL button while inserting it, you'll see the device showing up as a drive without being assigned a COM port.
 This makes it impossible to upload code.

 To fix this, you need to install UF2 firmware.
 This firmware supports MicroPython and is also compatible with the Arduino IDE.

 * Download the firmware from the link below (or you can also find it in the project folder: **Ultimate-Starter-Kit-for-Pico-W/Arduino/3.firmware**).

-* Connect the Pico W to your computer using a Micro-USB cable and copy the firmware to the root directory of the Pico.
+* Connect the Pico W to your computer using a Micro-USB cable and copy the firmware to the root directory of the Pico W.

 * Drag and drop the downloaded UF2 firmware into the RPI-RP2 drive.